adilcan/freesansar/README.md

 ```

-freesansar is an experimental microkernel written in Rust.
+freesansar WILL BE an experimental microkernel written in Rust.

 So my design is just a minimal impl to have the fundamental components, such as bootstrapping, cpu setup, kernel entries etc.